Julien Kang

 Julien Kang (born 11 April 1982) is a Canadian and French actor and model based in South Korea.
 He is best known for portraying Switchblade in Armorsaurs.

 Early life

-Kang was born in Saint Pierre and Miquelon, France, to a Korean father and a French mother.
-He lived there until he was five, then lived briefly in Spain before emigrating to Canada and settling there.
+Kang was born in the overseas territorial collectivity of Saint Pierre and Miquelon, France, to a Korean father and a French mother.
+He lived there until he was five, then lived briefly in Spain before immigrating to Canada and settling there.
 His mother and siblings were originally French citizens who later acquired Canadian citizenship, making him a dual citizen of France and Canada.
-However, having grown up in Canada since was young, he always presents himself as Canadian and has a strong Canadian identity.
+However, having grown up in Canada since he was young, he always presents himself as Canadian and has a strong Canadian identity.

 He is the younger brother of mixed martial artists Denis Kang and Tommy Kang.